nsierra-/ftlst/README.md

 # Usage
 See `ftlst.h` for full documentation.
-`ftlst_elem.h` is meant to be used only by `ftlst`.
-As `t_lstelem` is defined inside `ftlst.h`, you're able to write all the routines you want. `ftlst` uses the implementations linked with `ftlst_elem.h` to deal internally with its elements, but of course do as you want.
+`ftlst_node.h` is meant to be used only by `ftlst`.
+As `t_node` is defined inside `ftlst.h`, you're able to write all the routines you want. `ftlst` uses the implementations linked with `ftlst_node.h` to deal internally with its nodeents, but of course do as you want.

 A simple use case :
 ```c